deepmodeling/deepmd-kit/doc/model/train-energy-spin.md

 ### Spin data format in PyTorch/DP

-In the PyTorch backend, spin and magnetic forces are listed in seperate files, and the data format may contain the following files:
+In the PyTorch backend, spin and magnetic forces are listed in separate files, and the data format may contain the following files:

 ```
 type.raw